aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

       Roles:
         - !Ref "KarpenterNodeRole"
 ```
-To do this manually for an existing cluster, you would find the name of the instance profile that your Kubernetes nodes are already using, and use that to associate the existing IAM role to the Karpenter-managed nodes.
+If you were to use an instance profile from an existing cluster, you could skip this provisioning step and pass this instance profile to any AWSNodeTemplates that you create.
+Additionally, you would ensure that the [Karpenter controller policy]({{< relref "#karpentercontrollerpolicy" >}}) has `iam:PassRole` permission to the role attached to the instance profile.
+To list existing instance profiles, type:

 ```bash
 aws iam list-instance-profiles